nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Format**: `clear`

 * All students and their corresponding details will be removed from TAPA.
+* TAPA will request for the user's confirmation before clearing all students.
 * A message will be displayed if TAPA is already empty and there are no students to be removed.

 **Example**: